 Simon Perry is well known in the business, sport and philanthropy as Chairman of Perry Group of companies that he ran as CEO for 15 years, and currently chairs the Brian Perry Charitable Trust and Swimming Waikato.
 He has links to cycling as chairman of the Te Awa Charitable Trust, which is building the Te Awa Cycle Trail, and is former chairman of the Home of Cycling Trust that built and operates the new velodrome complex housing Cycling New Zealand, Triathlon NZ and other sporting entities.
 Simon is a recreational cyclist and sports enthusiast.

 David Bennett is a lawyer in private practice as a Consultant with Wellington-based firm Maude & Miller, and was a Partner with a national firm prior to that, for 15 years.
 David enjoys recreational cycling as well as a range of other outdoor sports, including tramping and skiing, and is a strong supporter of college-level cycling and rowing.
 David presently sits on the Board of Governors of Scots College in Wellington, is a member of the Board of Trustees of Independent Schools of New Zealand, an Executive Committee member of the Star Boating Club in Wellington and is also a member of the Institute of Directors of New Zealand.

 Brian Broad has held senior business transformation and change management roles at Alliance Group, Air New Zealand, and has recently done contract work for Auckland Council and the Airline Pilots association.
 He is also a former competitive cyclist and national selector.
-Most recently, Brian was the interim CEO of Cycling New Zealand during our review period, from June 2013 through to April this year.
+Most recently, Brian was the interim CEO of Cycling New Zealand during our review period, from June 2013 through to April 2014.